artsy/artsy.github.io/_posts/2018-11-18-conditional-types-in-typescript.markdown

 })
 ```

-Deriving the type for that first argument is easy enough:
+Deriving the type for that first argument is easy enough.

 ```ts
 type ActionType = Action["type"]